 The company for intermediation in insurance and reinsurance of an EU Member States may perform mediation activity in the insurance and reinsurance within the territory of the Republic of Croatia either directly or through its branch.
 The Agency shall issue a license to the insurance representation company for the performance of insurance representation activities provided that the company meets the following conditions:

-- has a share capital paid 100.000.00. - has at least one insurance agent who shall be, based on the employment contract, responsible person of the company and full-time employed, - does not constitute a related entity with a company for intermediation in insurance and reinsurance and - it has not been finally convicted of criminal offenses under the Criminal Code.
+- has a share capital paid in cash in the amount of HRK 100,000.00. - has at least one insurance agent who shall be, based on the employment contract, responsible person of the company and full-time employed, - does not constitute a related entity with a company for intermediation in insurance and reinsurance and - it has not been finally convicted of criminal offenses under the Criminal Code.